History of Tulsi Gabbard in Timeline

 In 2019, Tulsi Gabbard stated that she supports a moratorium on the construction and expansion of concentrated animal feeding operations, sometimes referred to as factory farms.

-2019: Amendment to NDAA on Runit Dome
+2019: Amendment for Runit Dome Reexamination

-January 2020: Call for Drug Legalization
+January 2020: Call for Legalizing and Regulating All Drugs

 On March 3, 2020, Tulsi Gabbard earned two delegates in American Samoa, making her the second woman of color and the first Asian-American and Pacific-Islander presidential candidate to earn primary delegates.

-March 2020: Dropped out of presidential campaign and endorsed Joe Biden
+March 2020: Dropped out of Presidential Campaign and endorsed Joe Biden

 In March 2020, Tulsi Gabbard dropped out of her 2020 presidential campaign and endorsed Joe Biden.

-March 2020: Resumption of regular attendance
+March 2020: Resumption of Regular Attendance

 In March 2020, after suspending her presidential campaign, Tulsi Gabbard resumed regular attendance in Congress.

-March 19, 2020: Dropping out of the 2020 election and endorsing Joe Biden
+March 19, 2020: Dropped Out of 2020 Election and Endorsed Joe Biden

 On March 19, 2020, Tulsi Gabbard dropped out of the 2020 election and endorsed former vice president Joe Biden.

-June 2020: Introduction of Amendment to NDAA
+June 2020: Introduction of Amendment to Allow CBD Use by Armed Services

 In June 2020, Tulsi Gabbard introduced an amendment to the House version of the 2021 NDAA to allow members of Armed Services to use products containing CBD and other hemp derivatives.